Wednesday, 12 June 2024

 Don Quixote - Farrow script.

 While it is extraordinarily difficult to see his work from this period, during which sound arrived in Hollywood, the examples that are accessible suggest that the movies that John Farrow wrote are by and large more interesting than the ones he would go on to direct.
-He did not take script credit on his later films but there is an obvious match between his interests and the subject matter on Two Years Before The Mast, California, Submarine Command and Botany Bay.
-Farrow’s one Academy award win would be for writing, on Around the World in Eighty Days, though Moss casts doubt on his participation.
+He did not take script credit on his later films but there is an obvious match between his interests and the subject matter on Two Years Before The Mast, California, Alias Nick Beal, Submarine Command and Botany Bay.
+Farrow’s one Academy Award win would be for writing, on Around the World in Eighty Days, though Moss casts doubt on his participation.

 Farrow married MGM's Maureen O’Sullivan, whose career could stand some more consideration in itself.
-As well as being Tarzan's Jane, her status as the resident juvenile in the studio's big literary adaptations of the thirties including the Fanny character in Port of 7 Seas, the MGM filming of the Pagnol original, her contract regularly placed her in nice production line efforts - with Joel McCrea in Woman Wanted or Charles Laughton in Payment on Demand.
+As well as being Tarzan's Jane, her status as the resident juvenile in the studio's big literary adaptations of the thirties, including the Fanny character in Port of 7 Seas, the MGM filming of the Pagnol original, her contract regularly placed her in nice production line efforts - with Joel McCrea in Woman Wanted or Charles Laughton in Payment on Demand.
 Let’s overlook Bonzo Goes to College.
 The Farrow marriage union would produce seven children.

 It is hard to believe that his new chroniclers have viewed their way through all those Farrow productions that filled my early Saturday afternoons.
 Moss gives up on the pre-Paramount films but does try to provide a paragraph each on the later work.
 However, she repeats the now familiar furphy that presents him as a film noir specialist, listing out The Big Clock, Alias Nick Beal, Night Has a Thousand Eyes, Where Danger Lives and The Unholy Wife.
-It doesn’t seem to have occurred to anyone that these all come from in his ten film collaboration with Farrow friend, fellow Catholic dignitary and established thriller writer Jonathon Latimer, whose Crime Club novels also provided the basis of three of that Universal series.
+It doesn’t seem to have occurred to anyone that these all come from in his ten film collaboration with Farrow friend, fellow Catholic dignitary and established thriller writer Jonathon Latimer, whose Crime Club novels also provided the basis of three of the Universal series.

-You can make a revealing comparison between the l935 George Raft-Frank Tuttle film of Dashiel Hammet’sThe Glass Key and the Allan Ladd-Stuart Heisler version, scripted seven years later by Latimer, who livened up the sit-down ending by having Ed Beaumont/Ladd play on the murderous tensions among the heavies.
+You can make a revealing comparison between the l935 George Raft-Frank Tuttle film of Dashiel Hammet’s The Glass Key and the Allan Ladd-Stuart Heisler version, scripted seven years later by Latimer, who livened up the sit-down ending by having Ed Beaumont/Ladd play on the murderous tensions among the heavies.
 What is being singled out is Latimer’s input.

 In fact, Farrow hit his stride in the westerns, California, Copper Canyon & Hondo (forget Ride Vaquero – he had other things on his mind there), to which we can add his scripts for Victor Fleming’s Wolf Song and William K. Howard’s White Gold

 When a twenty-year-old original Technicolor print of California unexpectedly surfaced for a split week at London’s Cameo Victoria, I pointed the Films & Filming crew towards it and they were unanimously surprised by its superiority to the John Farrow films they knew.
 John Wayne, shrewder than people give him credit, attributed the success of Wayne's Hondo to his westerns-oriented Batjac Company serving it up ready to go, while on his other Farrow film, draggy The Sea Chase, the director was on his own.
-Watching A Bullet Is Waiting, I was reminded how boring Farrow titles like Commandos Strike at Dawn and Where Danger Lives had been.
+Watching A Bullet Is Waiting recently, I was reminded how boring Farrow titles like Commandos Strike at Dawn and Where Danger Lives had been.

 Farrow directed The Hitler Gang - Bobby Watson as Der further.

 Let’s also note another aspect of the record that doesn’t fit, the picture of John Farrow as grim martinet, whose heavy paternal hand biographers want to see in the torturous outcome of daughter Mia's marriages.
 John Farrow’s sense of humor was one of the things that made Maureen O’Sullivan persist, despite his being unlikely husband material.
-He is the Catholic notable who used to make his obligatory confession to a Spanish-speaking neighborhood priest, one who couldn’t understand a word of what he was being told, and Farrow slipped a shot of Randolph Scott and Cary Grant in with the one of Gable and Lombard in the audience of his Technicolor rodeo short.
-The one outlier in his career, the Betty Hutton musical Red Hot and Blue is actually quite funny.
+He is the Catholic notable who used to make his obligatory confession to a Spanish-speaking neighborhood priest, one who couldn’t understand a word of what he was being told, and Farrow slipped a shot of Randolph Scott and Cary Grant in with the one of Gable and with Gable and Lombard in the audience of his Technicolor rodeo short.
+The one outlier in his career, the Betty Hutton musical Red Hot and Blue, is actually quite funny.

 John Farrow, little known Hollywood movie director, did abruptly acquire the high profile of father of celebrity daughter Mia, then an unconventionally pretty young woman in whom we can see both her parents’ features (the abrupt cut to her gone sun-bleached Beachcomber in the Jan Troell re-make of Hurricane, is one of the great movie moments).
 Mid-sixties, Mia became New Face of the moment with the Television Peyton Place series and cemented her status as the lead of Roman Polanski’s best film, the 1968 Rosemary’s Baby - and with a marriage to Frank Sinatra Let’s note in passing that even prettier daughter Tisa made an acting impression in the sixties Coogan’s Bluff and Fingers and her sister Prudence stopped over with the Maharishi getting a Lennon-McCartney song dedicated to her.